nalDaniels/CloudWatchAgentDeployment/Deployment-instructions.md

 }

 ```
-4. Configure either a CLoudwatch agent or Datadog agent on this server
+4. Configure either a Cloudwatch agent or Datadog agent on this server
 5. Now update the jenkinsfile with the script below:
 ```
 pipeline {